-The singles stand out – like the album’s opener Pleased To Meet You (which was the follow-up single to that big single).
+The singles stand out – like the album’s opener Pleased To Meet You which was the follow-up single to that big single.
+However, this flopped in the UK single chart – reaching #78 just 3.5 months after his huge hit.

 Some album tracks like Just Another Day don’t really go anywhere.
 This track quietly fades out before hitting 5 minutes long.
 If this was the vinyl version of the album, then it would have been the final track on Side One, and would probably have made more sense.
 Here though, as a CD, it’s an awkward mid-album come-down.